rvnryn/Capstone-Project/README.md

 									</thead>
 										<tr style='border-bottom: 1px solid #eee;'>
 											<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Settings/page.tsx'>page.tsx</a></b></td>
-											<td style='padding: 8px;'>- The <code>page.tsx</code> file within the Settings feature of the frontend application serves as the central hub for user configuration and administrative options<br>- It provides a user interface that allows authenticated users to navigate to various settings pages, such as user management, notifications, inventory, and backup/restore functionalities<br>- By organizing these options into a cohesive layout, this component facilitates streamlined access to key administrative features, supporting the overall architectures goal of modular, role-based management within the application.</td>
+											<td style='padding: 8px;'>- The <code>page.tsx</code> file within the Settings feature serves as the central user interface for managing application configurations<br>- It provides a navigable settings dashboard that allows users to access and modify key system areas such as user management, notifications, inventory, and backup/restore options<br>- By integrating role-based access and intuitive navigation, this component facilitates seamless configuration management, contributing to the overall modular and user-centric architecture of the application.</td>
 										</tr>
 									</table>
 									<!-- notification Submodule -->